-The introduction of school resource management advisers (SRMAs) to help schools and trusts improve their financial health and ensure their future sustainability is importantly symbolic for the school business have painted a very gloomy picture (one that I don't recognise as typical) and 2,000 headteachers marching on Downing Street suggests leadership community.
+The introduction of school resource management advisers (SRMAs) to help schools and trusts improve their financial health and ensure their future sustainability is importantly symbolic for the school business leadership community.
 Despite some headlines suggesting that the SRMA initiative is lining the pockets of expensive consultants, in reality most advisers are practising school business leaders (SBLs) whose deployment fees will go back to their schools.